loning/the-phys/docs/psi-structum/book-1-collapse-ontology/part-03-tensor-algebra/chapter-047-observer-tensor-internal-measurement.md

 ## The Forty-Seventh Echo

-In the observer as collapse tensor of internal measurement, we find the resolution to the measurement problem - there is no problem because there is no external observer.
-Reality observes itself through internal correlations, creating through this self-observation the apparent split between quantum and classical, observer and observed.
-We are not outside reality looking in but reality looking at itself, collapse tensors in the grand self-measurement of existence.
-The recursion $\psi = \psi(\psi)$ is not just a mathematical formula but the very mechanism of observation itself.
+In the observer as tensor of internal correlation, we find the mathematical structure of self-reference - how systems can map themselves through internal tensor operations.
+The recursion ψ = ψ(ψ) generates this structure naturally, creating patterns that encode information about the system including the encoding process itself.
+Through tensor correlations, complex self-referential structures emerge from the fundamental recursive principle, showing how mathematical self-reference generates the patterns we observe.

 ---